-When the length of the vertical operating pipe exceeds 23 feet, a pipe splice and a guide plate are furnished and should be installed as shown in Fig. 8.
+When the length of the vertical operating pipe exceeds 23 feet, a pipe splice and a guide plate are furnished and should be installed.
 The pipe spice and both pieces of pipe are pre-drilled to receive the 5/8" diameter pins.
 The guide plate should not be solidly mounted until after the vertical pipe has been completely installed; then bolts holding the guide plate on the structure should be tightened in order that the holes In the guide plate line up with the normal position of pipe.
 This assures that there is no binding.

-Step 12-Install Operating Mechanism
+Step 9-Install Operating Mechanism